 If you need accents for your room, place 4-foot Christmas trees on top of furniture and platforms.
 Take inspiration from artist Savanah Dahan who placed her blue tree on top of a table.
-She used coastal decorations to cover the tree stand.
-To add visual interest, she complemented the tree with accents on the wall.
+She used coastal ornaments to cover the tree stand.
+To add visual interest, she complemented the tree with decorations on the wall.

-Another idea is to put them on platforms like a wooden crate.
-This adds to the tree’s height and gives you more room to be creative with your display.
+Another idea is to put mini trees on platforms like wooden crates.
+Doing this adds to the tree’s height and gives you more room to be creative with your display.
 Madcap Cottage painted theirs turquoise to match their baby blue tree.

 3. Carefully consider your decorations.

 Think of the size and weight of your ornaments.
 For small Christmas trees, large and heavy ornaments can cause the branches to droop.
 For narrow ones, the tree may bend, if not topple over.